RahulRohilla1081/Indigo-Flight-Status-Notifications/README.md

 `React JS` (Built a user-friendly interface for real-time flight tracking.)
 ### Message Broker:
 `RabbitMQ` (Managed event queues for notifications, ensuring reliability and scalability.)
+### SMS Notification:
+`Twilio` integrated as the SMS provider.
+Ensured reliable and timely delivery of SMS notifications to end-users.
 ### Web Sockets:
 Enabled real-time communication between the backend and frontend applications.
 ### Database: